You can be you at Landmark.

 Learning differences aren’t different here.

-Be a part of a community of day and boarding students in grades 2–12
+Be a part of a vibrant community of day and boarding students in grades 2–12

 diagnosed with dyslexia and other language-based learning differences.